Before we get into growing your email list, it’s essential to understand why you should care about email as a channel.

 Make sure you’ve got a

-welcome email hitting their inbox as soon as they subscribe, confirming their registration, setting expectations on the type of content you share, who it’s for, and how often.
-Then make sure you make good on your promise – for example, if you offered a discount code.
+welcome email hits their inbox as soon as they subscribe, confirming their registration, setting expectations on the type of content you share, who it’s for, and how often.
+Then ensure you make good on your promise – for example if you offered a discount code.

 Same thing goes for the unsubscribe option.
 You can ask them what type of emails they’d like to unsubscribe from.
 But, hey, you’ll still get people who want to unsubscribe from everything.
 Don’t take it to heart.
-Keeping your email list clean and full of interested customers is the end goal.
+The end goal is to keep your email list clean and full of interested customers.

 Now, let’s dive into the juicy stuff.
-Here’s where we get into what you actually have to do on your site (and on social) to drive those sign ups.
+Here’s where we get into what you have to do on your site (and on social) to drive those sign-ups.

 Grow your email list with popups

 I know, popups have a bad rap as unwelcome disruptions.
 But here’s the thing.
 They work!

 Depending on your offer, you should expect to convert anywhere from 1-10% of your visitors into subscribers.
 And every email address you capture = $33 (up from $16 in 2019).
 Which means every new signup means $ for your business.

 But you can’t just throw up any arbitrary popup and expect it to convert.
 Your offer and the design matter.

 - Signup campaign (No coupon, just asking people to join your list): Convert 1% of

 - Coupon campaign (Discount or code for free shipping): Convert 5% of visitors